akarnokd/rng-76/leveledlist.md

     - If *subject/target level* is 19, only `Entry2` and `Entry3` are kept.
     - If *subject/target level* is 20, only `Entry4` is kept.

-One complication is that if **bit 2** of the flag is set (called *use all* in tools), the level evaluation will always work like the first method above.
+One complication is that if **bit 2** of the flag is set (called *use all* in tools), every entry is kept regardless of its minimum level.

 #### entry conditions